o-p-n/deployer/README.md

 ### `kubectl` Assumptions

-Using `deployer` expects any connectivity requirements (e.g., SSH forwarding) are established and ready before executing `deployer`.
+Using `o-p-n-deployer` expects any connectivity requirements (e.g., SSH forwarding) are established and ready before executing `o-p-n-deployer`.
 It also assumes the current context is appropriate for the specified environment, although the `--context` flag can be used to specify a different context.

 ### Secrets Management

-Any secrets needed by the component can be inline with the other resources, encrypted using `sops`. `deployer` will decrypt those secrets before applying the kustomization.
+Any secrets needed by the component can be inline with the other resources, encrypted using `sops`. `o-p-n-deployer` will decrypt those secrets before applying the kustomization.
 The secrets are assumed to be encrypted using [`age`](https://age-encryption.org/) keys, stored in a pair of files per
 environment: